Hotels in Niagara Falls, New York

 - Guest laundry facilities mean packing lighter for extended city stays

-- Indoor pool offers consistent recreation regardless of weather conditions
+- Indoor pool offers controlled recreation space regardless of city weather conditions

 - Complimentary breakfast eliminates the morning meal hunt in unfamiliar territory